 I will conclude this article with a third reason that the world would be worse off without Google.
 It may seem a bit obscure and technical but it strikes me as the most important, and I will devote more time to just this reason, cuz well it’s the most interesting to me.

 Google is the great champion of open standards.
 Open standards may seem irrelevant from the standpoint of an end user, interesting only to a software developer like myself, but they are actually critical to maintaining a general atmosphere of freedom from heavy-handed systems of control.
 This is because the opposite of an open standard is an economic wedge that is used to create a situation of lock-in and compulsion.
 Open standards are particularly important when it comes to any mode of communication.
 To understand the effect of not having open standards, imagine if there were many different kinds of telephone that could not talk to each other.
 You would either have to own many telephones or you would have to carefully coordinate with all the people you want to talk to so that everyone uses the same kind of telephone.
 This is the actual situation we have today with IM, with MSN, Yahoo, AIM, Google Talk, etc. With technologies that involve more money and infrastructure there is usually a standards war early on in the commercial rollout of the technology.
 Perhaps the most famous and iconic of these standards wars is Betamax vs. VHS in the 70s (though people say good things about AC vs. DC).
 The thing is, the goal of a standards war is not to establish an open standard, but to arrive at a de facto industry standard.
 An industry standard can be something that only one company is legally entitled to make, because they own all the patents and IP on it, yet the entire industry depends on this product to function.
-With DVD, for example, anyone who wants to make a DVD player has to pay a company that licenses the software library used for reading DVDs.7 Once you win a standards war you have everyone else over a barrel.
+With DVD, for example, anyone who wants to make a DVD player has to pay a company that licenses the software library used for reading DVDs. ((You can actually go to jail for trying to figure out how to read a DVD on your own.))
+Once you win a standards war you have everyone else over a barrel.

 Google has made a point of using open standards in its products.
 It should be be made clear: Google does this purely out of its own self-interest.
 Imagine, in the situation where there are different standards for telephones, that you arrive late on the scene with your own telephone.
 Let’s say Company A has 40% of the market, B has 30%, and several also-rans have the remainder of the market.
 Do you try to go in with your own standard and displace one of the other players?
 The problem is that Company A has the network effect; if you don’t like Company A then you’re probably using Company B; if you try to compete in a zero-sum way then you’ll just end up as another also-ran.
 How do you get market share when there are strong network effects in play and it’s too late to create an industry standard?
 You make the network effect irrelevant.
 You say to all the other also-rans, “Let’s use the same standard.
 No one will own it.
 No one will license it.
 Anyone can use this standard.”
 You turn the remainder into a network bloc that is the same size as one of the larger players.